 The newly renovated South Dallas Cultural Center's; Arthello Beck Gallery continues to offer the Dallas community contemporary art with its current exhibition of mixed media sculptures by Atlanta artist Phoenix Savage and Texas abstract landscape painter Norma Clark.

-Norma Clark creates painterly investigations of her "mark making process" across, under, through, over, beside, juxtaposed to, and in conjunction with motion.
+Norma Clark creates painterly investigations of her "mark making process" across, under, through, over, besides, juxtaposed to, and in conjunction with motion.
 Clark's abstract paintings are a journey with form and hue.
-Branches, a large size oil painting is an intertwined web of morphed branches set upon a grid ghosting their way back and forth, as if wind is to blame for their ebb and flow of shape, color and line.
-Branches employs black and white in highly strategic manners, so much so that it takes the viewer a while to realize that Clark is working with a very limited pallet of red, orange and green that she deftly applies achieving all that each color has to yield across its spectrum.
+Branches, a large size oil painting is an intertwined web of morphed branches set upon a grid ghosting their way back and forth, as if the wind is to blame for their ebb and flow of shape, color, and line.
+Branches employ black and white in highly strategic manners, so much so that it takes the viewer a while to realize that Clark is working with a very limited palette of red, orange and green that she deftly applies achieving all that each color has to yield across its spectrum.

-Clark, paints without preconceived thoughts of the sum gain of her painterly explorations, she describes her process as "beautiful chaos."
-Her interest rest with where the paintbrush lands in relationship to the next brush stroke.
+Clark paints without preconceived thoughts of the sum gain of her painterly explorations, she describes her process as "beautiful chaos."
+Her interest rest with where the paintbrush lands in relation to the next brush stroke.
 In its truest Zen state, Clark releases conscience control in order to allow the language of mark making its fullest achievement of beautiful chaos.

 An infectious laugh bubbles up continuously from deep inside Campti sculptor Phoenix Savage when she talks about her life, whether during a telephone or face-to-face interview.

 Her travels in Africa and how she challenged a great fear there.

 Her 10 moves across the United States.

 Her decision to move to Mississippi and study the burning of churches.

 Her location in Campti and her studies at Northwestern State University.